federpross78/crynpo/README.md

 Notifications in telegram when the price crosses the specified parameters.
-Data is taken from the Binance exchange.
+Data is taken from the Binance exchange